 Private classes can act as test support and test preparation.

-The tutor can put together tutoring programs to help create revision notes on the key topics of each subject and provide mock exams in order to train students for the big day.
+The instructor can put together tutoring programs to help create revision notes on the key topics of each subject and provide mock exams in order to train students for the big day.

 #4 Aim for Perfection

-Private tutorials can be very useful for students looking to enroll in a good university.
-The teaching at some secondary schools is very basic and just enough for a student to get an average grade.
+Private tutorials can be very useful for children and adults looking to enrol in a good university.
+The teaching at some secondary schools is very basic and just enough to get an average grade.